Please don’t tell me it’s true?

 Themes and templates

-Themes determine the front-end styling of your website as well as the range of customisation options available to you on the back-end.
+Themes determine the front-end styling of your website as well as the range of customisation options available on the back-end.

 A WordPress theme usually alters things like font styling, page layouts and a variety of other stylistic details.

 Unlike Squarespace templates, WordPress themes are developed by people all over the world, resulting in thousands of them that you can use for your website.

-You’ll also find that Template Categories are way more generic compared to the granular offerings with WordPress.
+You’ll also find that the template categories are way more generic compared to the granular offerings with WordPress.

-For WordPress you can find specific themes for wedding planners, interior designers and coaches/consultants — not something you’ll find in Squarespace.
+For WordPress you can find specifically built themes for wedding planners, interior designers and coaches/consultants — not something you’ll find in Squarespace:

 Generating leads (lead capture forms)